What is the Honors Program?

 All theses are published by our department in U-M's Deep Blue archives, which are shared around the world with others involved in scholarly pursuit.

 A vibrant community, no single experience unites all Honors students, yet all are connected through a wide range of activities that enable students to choose what interests them.
 The Perlman Honors Commons is an intellectual hub, located on the ground floor of Mason Hall (above the Honors offices) where students and faculty come together for study, conversation, and a variety of intellectual and cultural events in truly beautiful surroundings.
 Frequent "Lunch with Honors" (see the Events page for details) gives our students direct contact with many of the remarkable people who visit the University.
 Organized by the Honor's Resident Advisors (HRAs), you will find students attending musicals, sports events, and visiting coffee hours.
-Faculty Fellows engage Honors students in a wide variety of ways outside of formal classes.
 There's something for everyone and all are invited.